Comicsgate

-Comicsgate was an alt-right harassment campaign meant to oppose diversity and progressivism in the North American superhero comic book industry.
+Comicsgate is an alt-right harassment campaign meant to oppose diversity and progressivism in the North American superhero comic book industry.
 Its proponents targeted the creators hired, the characters depicted, and the stories told, and claimed that these elements have led to a decline in both quality and sales.
 The name is derived from Gamergate, a similar movement related to video games.
 Its members present it as a consumer protest, primarily advocating their views on social media; some have produced books intended to reflect the group's values.
 It is part of the alt-right movement, and has been described by commentators as a harassment campaign, which "targets women, people of color, and LGBT folk in the comic book industry".
 Threats of violence, as well as the vandalism of one store, have been attributed to the campaign.

 Views

 Comics artist Ethan Van Sciver has been a central figure in Comicsgate.

 Key figures in Comicsgate include commentator Richard C. Meyer, who posted under the banner Diversity & Comics, and former DC Comics illustrator Ethan Van Sciver.

 Members of the movement object to diversification of comics, especially the increasing inclusion of women as writers and characters.
 The storylines objected to include those such as the "All New, All Different" campaign undertaken by Marvel Comics in the later 2010s, in which various white male characters that had traditionally had the superhero identities of Wolverine, Thor, Hulk, Captain America, and Spider-Man were temporarily replaced by female or racial-minority characters.
 Comicsgate adherents have also complained about stories dealing with current social issues, and the depiction of women with less sexualized figures.

 They argue that the increasing diversity of comics, both among creators and in terms of characters, has led to declining quality and sales.
 While it is true that comic sales declined in the late 2010s, this decline was across the board and not limited to, or worse for, the diverse comics that Comicsgate targets.
 Tricia Ennis, writing for SyFy Wire, stated that some such comics, in fact, had been notably successful, such as the Kamala Khan version of Ms. Marvel, Unbeatable Squirrel Girl, and the Carol Danvers version of Captain Marvel.